mozilla-services/tecken/systemtests/README.rst

 ..
 Note::

-   When running against prod, the systemtests will not run destructive tests.
+   When running against prod, the systemtests will SKIP destructive tests.
-   Yay!

 Rules of systemtest